-During the quarter, the company generated net cash of $30.4 million from operating activities, reflecting an increase of 18.8%.
-Capital expenditure totaled $17.3 million compared with $15.5 million incurred in the year-earlier quarter.
+During the first six months of fiscal 2020, the company generated net cash of $105.1 million from operating activities.
+Capital expenditure totaled $43.4 million compared with $35.5 million incurred in the year-earlier quarter.

 How Have Estimates Been Moving Since Then?

-In the past month, investors have witnessed a downward trend in estimates review.
-The consensus estimate has shifted -14.18% due to these changes.
+In the past month, investors have witnessed a downward trend in estimates revision.
+The consensus estimate has shifted -14.07% due to these changes.

-Currently, EnerSys has a strong Growth Score of A, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+Currently, EnerSys has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of B. If you aren't focused on one strategy, this score is the one you should be interested in.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise EnerSys has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Notably, EnerSys has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.